Bristol-Cyber-Security-Group/testbed-os/docs/src/user_interface_kvm_compose.md

 ## Subcommands

 `generate-artefacts`
-: Create all artefacts for virtual devices in the current configuration
+: Create all artefacts for virtual devices in the current configuration.
+The reference images for the deployment should be placed in `/var/lib/testbedos/images` and the `artefacts` folder should appear in the TestbedOS project directory.

 `clear-artefacts`
 : Destroy all artefacts for the current configuration